aetherbot-creator/aetherbot-backend/EXAMPLES.md

-# 🚀 Solsnipe Backend - Complete Usage Examples
+# 🚀 Aetherbot Backend - Complete Usage Examples

 This guide shows you exactly how to integrate wallet-based authentication and balance management into your application.